 Of course none of this works if you don’t cut the head off the snake while you’re doing everything you can to cure the snakebite.
 Tylenol’s example shows companies dealing with sexual harassment claims that having the guilty executives quit, be fired, or step down is not enough.
 After you’ve eliminated the wrongdoer you must fix the problem AND show how you’re making sure it will never ever happen again.
 For the good of everyone else in the company, you must also appeal to your audience’s emotional side with an effective crises mitigation program.

-Remember that people make decisions based on their emotions and justify those decisions with facts. that forget this simple truism do so at their own peril.
+Remember that people make decisions based on their emotions and justify those decisions with facts.
+Brands that forget this simple truism do so at their own peril.

 Skip to content